mrisher/smtp-sts/reporting.md

 * In the case of `https`, reports should be submitted via POST ([@!RFC7231]) to the specified URI.
 Report submitters MAY ignore certificate validation errors when submitting reports via https.
 * In the case of `mailto`, reports should be submitted to the specified email address ([@!RFC6068]).
 When sending failure reports via SMTP, sending MTAs MUST deliver reports despite any TLS-related failures and SHOULD NOT include this SMTP session in the next report.
+When sending failure reports via HTTPS, sending MTAs MAY deliver reports despite any TLS-related faliures.
 This may mean that the reports are delivered in the clear.
 Additionally, reports sent via SMTP MUST contain a valid DKIM [@!RFC6376] signature by the reporting domain.
 Reports lacking such a signature MUST be ignored by the recipient.
   DKIM signatures must not use the "l=" attribute to limit the body length used in the signature.

 The formal definition of the `_smtp._tls` TXT record, defined using [@!RFC5234] & [@!RFC7405], is as follows: